rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 ## Which branches we test

-Our builders are defined in `src/ci/azure-pipelines/`, and they depend on the branch used for the build.
-Each job is configured in one of the top `.yml` files.
+Our builders are defined in [`src/ci/github-actions/ci.yml`].

+[`src/ci/github-actions/ci.yml`]: https://github.com/rust-lang/rust/blob/master/src/ci/github-actions/ci.yml

 ### PR builds

-All the commits pushed in a PR run a limited set of tests: a job containing a bunch of lints plus a cross-compile check build to Windows mingw (without producing any artifacts) and the `x86_64-gnu-llvm-6.0` non-dist builder.
+All the commits pushed in a PR run a limited set of tests: a job containing a bunch of lints plus a cross-compile check build to Windows mingw (without producing any artifacts) and the `x86_64-gnu-llvm-13` non-dist builder.
 Those two builders are enough to catch most of the common errors introduced in a PR, but they don’t cover other platforms at all.
 Unfortunately it would take too many resources to run the full test suite for each commit on every PR.

-Additionally, if the PR changes submodules the `x86_64-gnu-tools` non-dist builder is run.
+Additionally, if the PR changes certain tools, the `x86_64-gnu-tools` non-dist builder is run.

 ### The `try` branch

-On the main rust repo try builds produce just a Linux toolchain.
-Builds on those branches run a job containing the lint builder and both the dist and non-dist builders for `linux-x86_64`.
-Usually we don’t need `try` builds for other platforms, but on the rare cases when this is needed we just add a temporary commit that changes the `src/ci/azure-pipelines/try.yml` file to enable the builders we need on that platform (disabling Linux to avoid wasting CI resources).
+On the main rust repo, `try` builds produce just a Linux toolchain using the `dist-x86_64-linux` image.

 ### The `auto` branch